oseminck/tree_order_evaluation/README.md

 # tree_order_evaluation
 ## About
+Code presented :
-Code presented in the communication *Evaluating Hierarchical Clustering Methods for Corpora with Chronological Order* presented at the conference without proceedings EADH 2021 by Olga Seminck, Philippe Gambette, Dominique Legallois and Thierry Poibeau.
+* in the communication *Evaluating Hierarchical Clustering Methods for Corpora with Chronological Order* presented at the conference without proceedings *EADH 2021* by Olga Seminck, Philippe Gambette, Dominique Legallois and Thierry Poibeau ([video](https://www.youtube.com/watch?v=DmWgAzviTsY));
+* in the following paper:  Laurent Bulteau, Philippe Gambette, Olga Seminck (2022), [Reordering a tree according to an order on its leaves](https://drops.dagstuhl.de/opus/volltexte/2022/16151/pdf/LIPIcs-CPM-2022-24.pdf), *Proceedings of the 33rd Annual Symposium on Combinatorial Pattern Matching (CPM 2022)*, Leibniz International Proceedings in Informatics (LIPIcs), volume 223, p.
+24.1-24.15.

 The figure below illustrates what the script `tree_order_evaluation` does: it reorders the children of the internal nodes of the tree in order to minimise the number of conflicts between the order of the leaves of the tree and the lexicographic order of their labels (for example there is a conflict between leaves `1874a_Nouveaux_contes_a_Ninon` and `1865_La_confession_de_Claude`: the first one appears before the second one in the order of the leaves from top to bottom whereas the first one is ranked after the second one in the lexicographic - or chronologic - order).